 - Stop using your credit card(s) until the balance is paid off.
 Then use it more as a convenience than a means of increasing debt.
-Here is a handy free excel spreadsheet to help you track your loan and credit card debt.
+Use my free excel spreadsheet to help you free excel spreadsheet to help you eliminate your debt.

 - Pay off high interest loans and credit cards first.